Bio:

 Dan Schatz has been playing folk music since his childhood in Kensington, Maryland.
 Nurtured by the active folk music community in the Washington, DC area, he has performed concerts, festivals and workshops since the age of 12.

-Since then, Dan has become an accomplished singer, multi-instrumentalist, songwriter, and interpreter of traditional and contemporary folk music.
-He combines a strong voice with instrumentals that have been described as both “brilliant” and “yummy.”
-Dan has long been known as a leading autoharp player.
-“Each octave on his autoharp has something different to do,” wrote one reviewer, “which underscores his versatility and originality.”
+Since then, Dan has become a GRAMMY nominated singer, multi-instrumentalist, songwriter, producer and interpreter of traditional and contemporary folk music.
+He combines a strong voice with instrumentals that have been described as both “brilliant” and “blissful.”
+Dan is especially admired as an autoharp player - “Each octave on his autoharp has something different to do,” wrote one reviewer, “which underscores his versatility and originality.”

-When he isn’t singing or playing music (and sometimes when he is), Dan serves as Minister of the BuxMont Unitarian Universalist Fellowship in Warrington, Pennsylvania.
-He lives with his wife Geeta Shivde and son Kiran in West Chester, Pennsylvania.
+Dan serves as Minister of the BuxMont Unitarian Universalist Fellowship in Warrington, Pennsylvania, and lives with his wife and son in West Chester, Pennsylvania.

 CONTENTS